Places to Go

 A simple stay in a great location, five miles from Niagara Falls State Park. more

-Great Niagara Falls location with free breakfast and wifi. more
+Prime proximity to Niagara Falls with free breakfast and modern amenities. more

 Camping in Niagara Falls has never been this much fun. more

 Modernized rooms, pet-friendly, and free WiFi.
 Near many landmarks. more

 An 88-guest room hotel in a Buffalo National Historic Landmark. more

 Comfortable hotel with a heated indoor pool and onsite restaurant. more

 Walking distance to the harbor, Lake Erie, and Erie Canal. more

 Large guestrooms and beautiful decor in downtown Buffalo. more

 A hotel with onsite dining in the heart of downtown Niagara Falls. more